Isabella I of Castile: Marriage

-On 18 October 1469, the formal betrothal took place.
+On 18 October 1469, the formal betrothal took place without Henry's knowledge.
 Because Isabella and Ferdinand were second cousins, they stood within the prohibited degrees of consanguinity and the marriage would not be legal unless a dispensation from the Pope was obtained.
-With the help of the Valencian Cardinal Rodrigo Borgia (later Alexander VI), Isabella and Ferdinand were presented with a supposed papal bull by Pius II (who had actually died in 1464), authorising Ferdinand to marry within the third degree of consanguinity, making their marriage legal.
+With the help of the Valencian Cardinal Rodrigo Borgia (later Pope Alexander VI), Isabella and Ferdinand were presented with a supposed papal bull by Pope Pius II (who had actually died in 1464), authorizing Ferdinand to marry within the third degree of consanguinity, making their marriage legal.
 Afraid of opposition, Isabella eloped from the court of Henry with the excuse of visiting her brother Alfonso's tomb in Ávila.
 Ferdinand, on the other hand, crossed Castile in secret disguised as a servant.
 They married immediately upon reuniting on 19 October 1469 in the Palacio de los Vivero in the city of Valladolid.

+Henry IV denounced the marriage and issued a proclamation stating that by marrying without his permission, Isabella violated the Treaty of Guisando and was therefore no longer his successor.
+Regarding the treaty as nullified, he declared in October 1470 that Joanna was his true daughter and proper heir to the throne.

-War with Portugal
+Coronation and war with Portugal

 On 12 December 1474, news of King Henry IV's death in Madrid (which had happened on 11 December) reached Segovia.
 This prompted Isabella to take refuge within the walls of the Alcázar of Segovia, where she received the support of Andres de Cabrera and Segovia's council.
 The next day, Isabella was proclaimed Queen of Castile and León.
+When she arrived in Ávila and was similarly proclaimed queen there, she was welcomed by members of the Jewish community, who greeted her with Torah scrolls, trumpets, and drums.

 Isabella's reign got off to a rocky start.
-King Henry IV had named Isabella as his successor, so when she ascended to the throne in 1474, there were already several plots against her.
+King Henry IV did not name a successor on his deathbed, so when Isabella ascended to the throne in 1474, there were already several plots against her.
 Diego Pacheco, the Marquis of Villena, and his followers maintained that Joanna la Beltraneja, Henry's daughter, was the rightful queen.
-Shortly after the Marquis made his claim, a longtime supporter of Isabella, the Archbishop of Toledo, left court to plot with his great-nephew the Marquis.
-The Archbishop and Marquis made plans to have Joanna marry her uncle King Afonso V of Portugal and invade Castile to claim the throne for themselves.
+Shortly after the Marquis made his claim, the Archbishop of Toledo—his great-uncle and a longtime supporter of Isabella—left court to plot with him.
+They made plans to have Joanna marry her uncle King Afonso V of Portugal and invade Castile to claim the throne for themselves.

 In May 1475, King Afonso and his army crossed into Spain and advanced to Plasencia.
 Here he married the young Joanna.
 A long and bloody war for the Castilian succession then took place.
 The war went back and forth for almost a year, until the Battle of Toro on 1 March 1476, in which both sides claimed and celebrated victory: the troops of King Afonso V were beaten by the Castilian centre-left commanded by the Duke of Alba and Cardinal Mendoza while the forces led by John of Portugal defeated the Castilian right wing and remained in possession of the battlefield.